-Baby tech is a burgeoning industry that beckons smartphone-toting parents to engage with gadgets.
-The latest crop of technology can bring moms and dads closer to their kids by counting words, helping to monitor sleeping infants, and even rocking them to sleep with the calming movements of a car (no actual car required).
+Baby tech is a burgeoning industry that seeks out smartphone-savvy parents to engage with even more gadgets.
+The latest crop of tech can bring moms and dads closer to their kids by counting words, helping to monitor sleeping babies and even rocking them to sleep with the calming movements of a car (with no car required).

 Check out these out-of-the-ordinary devices to see how companies are going gaga over baby gadgets.